sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Sympy and Mathematica

-Unlike Gilles Castel's approach, there is a available extension out there for you to simplify your math calculation already!
+Unlike Gilles Castel's approach, there is an available extension out there for you to simplify your math calculation already!
 Please go to checkout [Latex Sympy Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
 It's works like follows:

 <p align="center">
 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/gif/integral.gif" width="500"/>
 </p>

 Magic right?
 Let's set it up!
-First, please look at the Install document provided by [Latex Sympy Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
+First, please look at the installation document provided by [Latex Sympy Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
 After your installation is done, you can then set up the keybinding for calculating the math expression.
 Personally, I use `shift+e`, where `e` stands for evaluate, to calculate in the way that it will append an equal sign and the answer right after your formula, just like above.
 And if you don't want to show the intermediate steps of your calculation, you can use `shift+r`, where `r` stands for replace, to directly replace the whole formula and give me the answer only.
 See the demo below:

 <p align="center">
 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/gif/integral2.gif" width="500"/>